 UNH Printing Services offers complete graphic design services.
-Just submit a camera-ready file, we ensure your files are properly prepared for the print and create press proofs for your approval.
+Just submit a camera-ready file, we ensure your files are properly prepared for print, and create press proofs for your approval.

 File Submission Guidelines

 Printing Services works on both PC and Mac platforms.
 PDF files work the best.

 Alternate file formats such as Word, JPG, or Powerpoint files often do not print correctly and may be subject to additional fees.

 Submit a press-quality PDF file as well as a copy of your native graphic design or page layout file, along with all packaged images, fonts, graphics, and linked files.

 Include graphics, scanned photographs, and digital images.
 A hard copy sample or mock-up will provide a visual comparison when doing pre-flight checks.

 Supply all desired fonts, including printer and screen fonts.
 Missing, substituted or inexpensive Web fonts can cause printing issues.
 Some software programs allow you to apply certain styles (italic, bold, etc.) to a plain font.
 These stylized fonts don’t always print well.
 Be sure to use a proper font family.